February 7, 2025

 • Tooling and handling may need to be optimized around insert placement requirements

-Key Differences: Horizontal vs Vertical Injection Molding
+Key Differences: Vertical vs Horizontal Injection Molding

 Below are the main factors manufacturers use to decide which approach fits best.